revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 The waiting times between coalescent events $w_k$ are exponentially distributed with rate $c = \frac{k (k-1)}{2N_e(t)}$ with $N_e$ being the population size.
 <!--- In the case of a skyline plot, the population size curve is split into $m$ intervals which each have a starting point $t_i$. --->

-The likelihood for a Skyline Plot is the product of the probability density functions of the coalescent waiting times, which are calculated as follows:
+The likelihood for a given piecewise-constant population size trajectory is computed as the product of the probability density functions of the coalescent waiting times, which are calculated as follows:

 $$p(w_k | t_k) = \frac{k (k -1)}{2N_e(t_k + w_k)} exp \left[ \int_{t_k}^{t_k+w_k} \frac{k (k -1)}{2N_e(t)} dt \right]$$